-We generate less than 15% of our revenues outside the United States.
+We generate approximately 12% of our revenues outside the United States.
 Consequently, a portion of our consolidated results are impacted directly by fluctuations in the relative strength of the U.S. dollar versus the Canadian dollar currency.
 In the future, we may acquire additional international operations.
 In such event, the impact of foreign currency exchange rate fluctuations may increase.